Numerical modeling of collisional dynamics of Sr in an optical dipole trap: Introduction

 Understanding the collisional dynamics of trapped, ultracold atoms is essential for optimizing forced evaporative cooling \cite{hes86,tom86} and obtaining quantum degenerate Bose \cite{dgp99} and Fermi gases \cite{gps08}.
 It also allows determination of ultracold collision properties from the evolution of number and temperature in a trapped sample of atoms or molecules \cite{bgm97,jtl06,kre05}.

 Many recipes have been presented for relating the evolution of the trapped gas to underlying physical parameters.
-Typically the collisional dynamics are described by differential equations for the time rate of change of the atom number $N$ and total energy $E$, as originally suggested by \cite{hes86,tom86}.
+Typically the collisional dynamics are described by differential equations for the time rate of change of the atom number ($N$) and and total energy ($E$), as originally suggested by \cite{hes86,tom86}.
 The method has been extended and developed in many other works \cite{dmk95,kvd96,lrw96,ber97,thv04,hdj00,sbh97,ogg01}.
 The standard treatment of evaporation is described by Luiten \textit{et al.} \cite{lrw96}, which derives expressions for thermodynamic quantities from the kinetic equations using an assumption of sufficient ergodicity and a truncated Boltzmann velocity distribution.
 Analytic evaluation of these expressions is straightforward for power-law traps.
 Noteworthy subsequent improvements over this work include the addition of effects of time-dependent potentials \cite{ber97}, energy-dependent cross sections \cite{thv04}, and quantum statistics \cite{hdj00}.
 Prescriptions have been offered for optimizing evaporation \cite{sbh97} and deriving scaling laws \cite{ogg01}.
 Direct Monte Carlo simulations have also been presented to relax the assumption of sufficient ergodicity \cite{wfo96} and treat hydrodynamic effects \cite{mtf03}.

-A common simplifying assumption is that $\eta$, the ratio of trap depth $\epsilon_t$ to sample temperature $k_B T$ with Boltzmann constant $k_B$, is large.
+A common simplifying assumption is that $\eta$, the ratio of trap depth $\epsilon_t$ to sample temperature $k_B T$ is large, where $k_B$ is the Boltzmann constant.
 For example, this yields analytic expressions for thermodynamic quantities, and allows approximation of optical dipole traps \cite{gwo00} as parabolic potentials \cite{cfs06}.
 By taking advantage of the high degree of spatial symmetry in a linear potential, analytic expressions for thermodynamic quantities were derived for the low-$\eta$ situation ($\eta<4$) in this particular geometry \cite{ddo04}.
-It is worth emphasizing that Luiten's model \cite{lrw96} is, in principle, valid for low $\eta$, as long as the assumptions of ergodicity and a truncated Boltzmann distribution are also valid.
+It is worth emphasizing that Luiten's model \cite{lrw96} is, in principle, valid for low $\eta$ as long as the assumptions of ergodicity and a truncated Boltzmann distribution are also valid.